dhruvan-vyas/last_try/README.md

 *How to Use:*
 -   To introduce a delay before printing a set of lines from given values, Use the style="async <num_lines>".
-    OR Use style="async" for  each line in given values to be printed simultaneously, acording to aveleble space.
+    OR Use style="async" for  each line in given values to be printed simultaneously, according to available space.
-    if there is no enough space in terminal for given values, then it's prints set of values that fit in terminal
+    if there is no enough space in terminal for given values, then it's prints sets of values that fit in terminal

 *Example:*
 ```python